-It’s common knowledge that everything is bigger in Texas – the same goes for its flea markets and antique fairs.
+It’s common knowledge that everything is bigger in Texas.
+And the same goes for its flea markets and antique fairs.

-#1 Flea Markets in Texas: Texas Antique Weekend
+#1 Flea Markets in Texas: Texas Antique Weekend, Round Top flea market

 This mammoth event regroups dozens of antique and vintage shows around the areas of Round Top and Warrenton.
-Texas Antique Weekend spans over 30 acres in Carmine, Burton, Oldenburg, Shelby, Fayetteville and points in between.
+Texas Antique Weekend spans over 30 acres in Carmine, Burton, Oldenburg, Shelby, Fayetteville, and points in between.
+This huge flea market in Round Top is a must-do, at least once in a lifetime!

-Browse more than 2,000 antique, collectible and craft vendors.
-Vintage fiends will discover items like Majolica ceramics, furniture, glassware, fine china, silverware, trinkets, chandeliers, lamps, vintage accessories, Victorian items, ranch oak furniture and early century decorations.
+Browse more than 2,000 antique, collectible, and craft vendors ad Round Top, Texas, and in the surroundings.
+Vintage fiends will discover items like Majolica ceramics, furniture, glassware, fine china, silverware, trinkets, chandeliers, lamps, vintage accessories, Victorian items, ranch oak furniture, and early century decorations.

 Texas Antique Weekend has absolutely everything you could possibly need.
 If you are heading to this shopping dreamland, remember that there is no such thing as just a casual visit.